 Using high-energy rays to kill cancer cells.
 You may have radiotherapy together with hormone therapy.
 Read more about radiotherapy.

 Prostate cancer depends, in part, on the male hormone testosterone to grow and spread.
-Tablets or injections to reduce the amount of the hormone testosterone in your body.
-This can help to slow down or stop the growth of cancer cells.
+Tablets or injections that reduce the amount of testosterone in your body can slow down or stop the growth of cancer cells.
 In certain circumstances hormone therapy is used together with radiotherapy for early or locally advanced prostate cancer.
 Read more about hormone therapy.

 An option for men with health issues that make other treatments unsuitable.
 You will have PSA tests and sometimes digital rectal examinations done by your hospital or GP.
 You will also be monitored for new symptoms, such as difficulty passing urine or bone pain.
 If your PSA level rises or you get symptoms you will be referred back to your cancer specialist.
 If there are no signs of the cancer growing it’s safe to continue with watchful waiting.

 Brachytherapy (internal radiotherapy)

-Putting radioactive seeds into your prostate to kill cancer cells.
+Putting a radioactive source into your prostate to kill cancer cells.
 Read more about brachytherapy.

 Choosing a treatment

 You might have a choice of treatments that are all equally good.
 If your doctor asks you to decide which one you want, you might feel a bit worried about making the right choice.